MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Use the Remote Management Users group to allow users to manage servers through the Server Manager console, whereas the [WinRMRemoteWMIUsers\\_](#winrmremotewmiusers_) group allows remotely running Windows PowerShell commands.

-For more information, see [What's New in MI?](/previous-versions/windows/desktop/wmi_v2/what-s-new-in-mi) and [About WMI](/windows/win32/wmisdk/about-wmi).
+For more information, see [What's new in MI?](/previous-versions/windows/desktop/wmi_v2/what-s-new-in-mi) and [About WMI](/windows/win32/wmisdk/about-wmi).

 |Attribute|Value|
 |--- |--- |